 The adult Herring Gull is about 60 cm long from the tip of its bill to the tip of its tail.
 It has a white head, body, and tail, its bill is yellow with a red spot on the lower tip, and its legs are pink.
 The backs and upper wing surface of adult birds are grey and the tips of their outermost flight feathers are black with a white spot.
 In winter, the heads of adult gulls are streaked with brown.
 Immature birds are a mottled brown and take four years to develop their adult plumage.

-Herring gulls are very social birds and prefer to nest in colonies.
+The Herring gull is a very social birds and prefer to nest in colonies.
 Once a colony is well established, they are faithful to it and reluctant to settle elsewhere.
 On Mitlenatch Island in Johnston straight for example, older, experienced breeding birds usually stay close to their colonies and are the first to reoccupy nesting territories in early spring.
 Some may use the same nesting site for as long as 20 years.

 As the colony grows, some birds are unable to establish breeding territories.
 Sooner or later, these birds start to hang out near abundant food supplies.
 As the urge to breed grows, some start nesting at the new site, and the rush is on to nest there.

-Herring gulls are one of the most widespread species in Canada.
+The Herring gull is one of the most widespread species in Canada.
 Indeed, their breeding range includes every province and territory in Canada.
 Of the 43 species of gull found in the world, 16 breed in Canada, but three nest here only occasionally.
 Specialized feeding techniques and different ranges prevent, or at least reduce, competition between species.

 Herring gulls regurgitate food remains that they cannot digest.
 Analyses of these “pellets” and of their feces show that herring gulls, like most other gull species, will eat almost anything—clams, small fish, floating dead animals, small young and adults of other nesting birds, bread, french fries, and unfortunately, plastics.